Episode 49

 Follow the podcast account and share it with a friend or tag us on Instagram @notestoher.daily.

-And don’t forget to follow Notes to Her so you don’t miss the next pep talk.
+And don’t forget to subscribe to Notes to Her so you don’t miss the next pep talk.

-If you’re done trying to figure this out alone, you can apply to work with me.
+If you're ready to stop figuring this out alone?
+Apply to work with me here.

 Transcript